-On December 20, 1939, the National Advisory Council for Aeronautics broke ground for a new laboratory at Moffett Field, near the towns of Sunnyvale and Mountain View, California.
+On December 20, 1939, the National Advisory Committee for Aeronautics broke ground for a new laboratory at Moffett Field, near the towns of Sunnyvale and Mountain View, California.
 Named for Joseph Ames, the architect of aeronautical science, the wind tunnels here pushed flight into the supersonic realm.
 In 1958, Ames became a research center in the new National Aeronautics and Space Administration, and helped lead America into the space age.
 Today, 75 years since its founding, NASA Ames celebrates its continuing world leadership in science and technology and the settlement of our solar system.

 In partnership with our neighbors in Mountain View and Sunnyvale, the people of NASA Ames will display items from the center's past and present in a "living museum."
 Please stop by during business hours in the month of July 2014 to learn more about the excitement building in your community and in the outer reaches of space.